 Norway has not adopted EU Regulation 1231/10.
 Therefore, third country nationals do not have the right to use their EHICs in Norway unless they are stateless, refugees or family members of an EU national.

 HELFO Service Center (public health services portal)

-- To receive acute and essential treatment, you must preferably consult a Public Emergency Room ("legevakt") or Public General Practitioner.
+- To receive acute and essential treatment, you must preferably visit an accident and emergency department ("legevakt") or General Practitioner under the public healthcare system.
 You should show your European Health Insurance Card and your passport or other identification.

-- Provided that you have a valid card, you are entitled to pay a subsidized fee for the treatment on the same basis as a Norwegian resident.
+- Provided that you have a valid card, you will pay a subsidised fee for the treatment on the same basis as a Norwegian resident.
 Charges are not refundable and may vary.

-- For hospital treatment, a doctor's referral is necessary.
+- For hospital treatment a referral from a doctor is necessary.

-- In case of an emergency, you can get treatment from the nearest public hospital.
+- In case of an emergency, you can get treatment in the nearest public hospital.